Degree-Seeking, Certificate, and Visiting Students;

 Your tuition deposit confirms that you have accepted our offer of admission and plan to attend North Park Theological Seminary.
 Your offer of admission is for a specific start term (though you may petition to defer your start term to a later one).
 Failure to enroll in the term for which you are accepted without a deferral will result in the cancellation of your admission offer and of any financial aid or scholarship awards from North Park.

-Learn how to pay your deposit.
+After activating your account, you can then pay your deposit online or call our office at (773)244-6229.
 You will not be able to register for classes or apply for campus housing until you have paid your tuition deposit.

 After you have set up your network account and paid your tuition deposit, your North Park email account will be activated.
 Throughout your time as a Seminary student, email will be the primary mode of communication to you, and all official North Park email will go to your North Park email account.
 You are responsible for making sure it is set up and then checking it on a regular basis.
 (You can set your account to redirect to a secondary address if you wish.)